Skip to Content

 Backstitching Curved Seams and Corners

-Use your machine’s needle-down function for control.
+Use your machine’s needle-down function whenever possible for better control.

 Alternatives to Backstitching on Sewing Machine